nickasd/javascript-console/README.md

 # JavaScript Console
 A JavaScript console that runs in the browser.

+- Intercept logs and errors from one or more windows/iframes
+- Ability to set a custom color for each window
+- Inspect logged objects inline with a click
+- Filter by name

 ## Usage

 Intercepting logs and errors from a window: